orbitalquark/textadept/doc/14_Appendix.md

 Textadept 5.5 beta introduced an ncurses version that can run in a terminal emulator.
-However, since ncurses is quite low-level in terms of graphics capability compared to GTK, the ncurses version of Textadept lacks some features in its editing component Scintilla:
+However, since ncurses is quite low-level in terms of graphics capability compared to GTK+, the ncurses version of Textadept lacks some features in its editing component Scintilla:

 * Any settings with alpha values are not supported.